bnuzhouwei/equi-docker/README.md

 vim /usr/equi/image/db/Dockerfile
 ```

-Change parameters of localedef to change default collation and timezone.
+Modify it to change default collation and timezone.

 ```
 FROM postgres:10